Debt To Income Ratio Requirements With Manual Underwriting

 - Reason verification of rent is so important is lenders want to determine payment shock

 Homebuyers who told they do not qualify for a home loan by another lender because they do not meet debt to income ratio requirements with manual underwriting or lender do not do manual underwriting or have many mortgage lender overlays please contact us at Gustan Cho Associates at 1-262-716-8151 or text us for faster response.
-Borrowers can also email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays to answer all of your questions and issue pre-approval letters.
-We are full service national direct lenders with no overlays.
+Borrowers can also email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays to answer all of your questions and issue pre-approval letters.
+We are a full-service mortgage company licensed in multiple states with no lender overlays.
 We have zero overlays on FHA Loans and just follow HUD 4000.1 FHA Handbook Guidelines.